About Us

 Mission Statement

-East Arkansas Family Health Center's mission is dedicated to providing patient-centered, quality health care to communities - one patient at a time.
+East Arkansas Family Health Center's mission is to provide accessible, high-quality, comprehensive healthcare to our communities, one patient at a time.

 Vision Statement